Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Results

 \subsection{Mock Roman}

 Figure \ref{fig:pi_E_t_E_dist_all} illustrates the distribution results that we expect to be detectable in the upcoming Roman microlensing survey.
-We find a significant overlap between the PBH and BH populations which we expect to be for the same reason as described in \S \ref{sec:ogle}, which is mainly due to our choice of $\bar{m}_{\text{PBH}}$ and the resulting $\mu_{rel}$ distributions, with median values of $\mu_{rel, \text{PBH}}$ $\sim$ 11.4 and $\mu_{rel, \text{BH}}$ $\sim$ 7.1.
-We find $\sim$ 3.0 $f_{\text{DM}}$ times more PBH microlensing events than we do BH microlensing events, and find a peak $t_E$ of $\sim$ 91.1 days.
+We find a significant overlap between the PBH and BH populations which we expect to be for the same reason as described in \S \ref{sec:ogle}, which is mainly due to our choice of $\bar{m}_{\text{PBH}}$ and the resulting $\mu_{rel}$ distributions, with median values of $\mu_{rel, \text{PBH}}$ $\sim$ \maybe{11.3} and $\mu_{rel, \text{BH}}$ $\sim$ \maybe{7.0}.
+We find $\sim$ \maybe{2.8} $f_{\text{DM}}$ times more PBH microlensing events than we do BH microlensing events, and find a peak $t_E$ of $\sim$ \maybe{91.3} days.
 The estimated number of PBH events to BH events is lower than that of our simulated OGLE survey, but that is expected, as PBH events tend towards longer timescale events, and OGLE is a longer survey.

-Given our simplified PBH model and assumed Roman microlensing survey structure, we estimate the number of potentially detectable PBH microlensing events expected with Roman by using the seed\hyp{}averaged and survey corrected values per field over our 0.48 $\text{deg}^2$ simulated Roman survey area, and scale up to the full Roman survey area of 1.97 $\text{deg}^2$ change{(accounting for the small portion of overlap between two of the simulated fields, where the overlap fraction = 0.19\%).} Assuming constant stellar density over the Roman microlensing survey footprint, $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$, and that there are no survey gaps, we estimate \change{$\sim$ $10^3 f_{\text{DM}}$.}
+Given our simplified PBH model and assumed Roman microlensing survey structure, we estimate the number of potentially detectable PBH microlensing events expected with Roman using the three calculation methods outlined in Section \ref{sec:roman sims}.
+For scaling up from our simulated survey area of 0.48 $\text{deg}^2$ to the full Roman survey area of 1.97 $\text{deg}^2$, we account for the overlap between two of our simulated fields (where the overlap fraction = 0.19\%).
+We assume constant stellar density over the Roman microlensing survey footprint, $\bar{m}_{\text{PBH}}=30$ $M_{\odot}$, and that there are no survey gaps. \change{For our less conservative event estimate (scaling method 1, that scales our predicted event rate up to the full survey area of 1.97 $\text{deg}^2$), we estimate \maybe{4,981} events to be detectable with Roman.
+Our more conservative estimate (scaling method 2, which multiplies the result of scaling method 1 by the Roman duty cycle given in equation \ref{eq:duty cycle}, and then scales that result up to the full survey area of 1.97 $\text{deg}^2$) results in \maybe{1,195} PBH events that might be detectable by the future Roman survey.
+Lastly, our realistic cut estimate (scaling method 3, which includes only the events that would fall above the solid 100 exposure precision line, and to the left of the limiting magnitude dashed line on Figure \ref{fig:pi_e_delta_c_dist_all}, and scaled to the full survey size) results in \maybe{1,212} PBH events detectable by Roman.}